ATS Optimization

 8

-Don't Keyword Stuff
+Don't Keyword Stuff — Aim for Natural Placement

 There's a ceiling to keyword optimization.
-Repeating keywords excessively, listing skills you don't have, or padding your resume with terms just to score higher will hurt you when you reach a human reviewer — and some modern ATS systems flag obvious stuffing.
+Repeating keywords excessively, listing skills you don't have, or padding your resume with terms just to score higher will hurt you when you reach a human reviewer — and some modern ATS platforms flag obvious stuffing.

 ✅ Check your score in real time